DevExpress/OBSOLETE_EF-Core-Security/EFCoreSecurityDemos/EFCoreSecurityDevExtremeDemo/README.md

     };
 })
 ```
-To connect your widgets to data source use following code:
+Use following code to connect widgets to the data source.
 ```
     var viewModel = {
         dataGridOptions: {